Actual prep time: 1 hour

 Clarify the bag juices according to the method explained HERE.
 Reserve for future use.
 In the case of a single steak, there may be less than 1 oz/30 ml of juices in the pouch, in which case they can be discarded.

 Preheat a skillet to approximately 350F/176C.
 Add enough vegetable oil to cover the bottom of the pan.
 Do not crowd the steaks in the pan–this can result in under-searing and overcooking.
 The best policy is to sear one steak at a time until the desired appearance is achieved.
-If the steaks are fresh out of the bath, 30 seconds to 1 minute on each side is sufficient.
+If the steaks are fresh out of the bath, 30 seconds on each side is usually sufficient.

-If the steaks are 40F/4C, the process will take approximately one minute on each side.
+If the steaks are 40F/4C, the process will take approximately 60 seconds on each side, depending of course on thickness.
+A probe thermometer can be used to make the center achieves 125F until a “feel” for it is acquired.
 After searing, the steaks should be allowed to rest for two minutes so that the heat of the steak’s exterior can work its way into the steak’s interior.
 Just about enough time to gather all the other components of your presentation!

 In the picture above and for the purpose of this demonstration only, the steak is crowned with braised garlic.
 On the plate: mashed potatoes, grilled scallions, green beans, cherry tomatoes, a sprig of Romaine lettuce and a few drops of demi glace.